 Pain and limited movement are the common characteristics of tendon inflammation.
 Those affected by it can find it difficult to move the affected body part.
 This can hinder one's attempts to take part in sporting activities and may also reduce one’s ability to carry out regular day to day activities.
 Patients may also experience a burning sensation, swelling and discomfort if the tendon is put under pressure, for example when lifting heavy objects.
 Fortunately, Regenerative Medicine and chiropractic care can help relieve pain and the associated symptoms

 Chiropractic care uses spinal manipulation to reduce pain and inflammation.
 By aligning your spine, a professional can help tackle inflammation for optimal mobility.
 Through a controlled force to certain joints, this type of treatment can help restore comfortable movement.
 Once normal mobility resumes, it becomes possible to further reduce pain and inflammation.

 As professional health care providers, we can help reduce your discomfort by determining the exact cause of your pain and detecting what tendon or muscle is attached to the affected area.
 In many cases, the best way to treat pain is to eliminate the symptoms from the problem area.

-If you are not experiencing relief from pain and inflammation due to possible symptoms of tendonitis, we recommend that you consider seeking chiropractic care.
+If you are not experiencing relief from pain and inflammation due to possible symptoms of tendonitis, we recommend that you consider seeking Physical Medicine care.
 We will examine your medical history and carry out a careful physical examination to determine the best treatment technique for you.
-We are dedicated to offering the best Dallas chiropractic services that suit your individual needs, so be sure to give us a call to set up an initial exam today.
+We are dedicated to offering the best Dallas Physical Medicine and Chiropractic services that suit your individual needs, so be sure to give us a call to set up an initial exam today.